1nam/make-exe/README.md

 # make-exe
-the only thing your requiered to do is place this script in the same folder as your script that you want to make exe. double click and choose run this script in terminal. and simply type the name of your script.
+# place this script in the same folder as your script.
+# double click this script and choose run in terminal.
+# type your script name Example: myscript.sh

-this script will then
-make your script executable
+# this script will make your script executable
-and run your script in terminal. this script also notifys you after each proccess.
+# this script will then run your script in terminal.
+# this script will notify you after each proccess.

 [note:copy&paste this script in to other folders for making exe files.]